-Tip: Before insertion, be sure you leave a space more than the thickness of the wall between the Mounting Plate and the end of each of the toggle nuts (in the closed position).
-If you do not leave enough space, the toggle nut will not be able to open on the other side of the wall.
-Also, once a toggle nut opens, it cannot be withdrawn from the hole; therefore, make sure all of the toggles are in the correct position before insertion.
+Tip: Before insertion, be sure you leave a space more than the wall’s thickness between the Mounting Plate and the end of each of the toggle nuts (in the closed position).
+If you do not leave enough space, the toggle nut will not open on the other side of the wall.
+Once a toggle nut opens, it cannot be withdrawn from the hole; therefore, make sure all of the toggles are in the correct position before insertion.

 Microwave Installation – Mounting Oven to the Wall

-Note: this does not apply to Sharp microwave model R-1881LSY.
+Note: this does not apply to the Sharp microwave model R-1881LSY.